 In the photo above you can see the beautiful surroundings of the Villa la Madonnina.

-In the following you find a descriptions of the highlights of the Amalfi coast:
+Here a description of the highlights of the Amalfi coast:

 Two beautiful valleys are in walking distance